What is CNC Machining?

 Our in-house CNC Machining services

-Prototype Projects operates a suite of five CNC machines capable of CNC machining, milling turning, spark erosion and surface grinding.
+We operate a suite of seven CNC machines capable of CNC machining, milling turning, spark erosion and surface grinding.

 CNC Machining process

 CNC machine types include simple mills with linear and rotary movement, lathes and more complex machines with multiple axes that can work multi-dimensionally to produce highly accurate parts which may be used for form, fit and functional testing.

 The CNC process involves sending a complex programme which has been processed using a 3D machining programme to generate the required cutter paths to the CNC machine which then runs an automated process to carry out the required ‘machining’ procedures.
 The CNC machine can be programmed to repeat the process, so multiple parts can be replicated to the same specifications.

 The result is pinpoint accuracy, consistency and quality, even on the most complex of concept models or parts.